 Course is designed to trace some of the major themes of the historical development of African societies, cultures and the evolution of African nations from the early 15th century to the present.
 Major themes addressed include the effects of the construction of world economic systems on African cultures and civilizations, the evolution of imperialistic dominate systems that drew Africa into European imperial systems, the weakening of the system and the control Europe exercised over Africa and Africans, the development of African nations and their eventual independence, and the problems and issues facing individual African nations since independence and the inter- and intragroup relations on the continent in contemporary times.
-(2) Transfer credit: UC, CSU
+(2)

-HIST R120-History of the American Indian 3 units 3 hours lecture weekly
+HIST R120-History of the American Indian 3 units